Sarthakrw/Sarthakrw/README.md

 # 💫 About Me:
-I'm an Aspiring Machine Learning Research Scientist !
+I'm an Aspiring ML Research Scientist !

 ## 🌐 Socials: